-1. Connect the AC input power cables to terminals N and L for single-phase units, or to terminals L1, L2, and L3 for 3-phase units as shown in the following illustration (see 7.10.1 Mains, Motor, and Grounding Connection for more details).
+- Size the wiring based on the input current of the drive.
+For maximum wire sizes, see 4.4 Power Connectors. - Comply with local and national electrical codes for cable sizes. - 1.
+Connect the AC input power cables to terminals N and L for single-phase units, or to terminals L1, L2, and L3 for 3-phase units as shown in Figure 46 (see 7.10.1 Mains, Motor, and Grounding Connection for more details).

-Illustration 42: Single-phase and 3-phase Wire Connections
+Figure 46: Single-phase and 3-phase Wire Connections

-- 2. Depending on the configuration of the equipment, connect the input power to the mains input terminals or the input disconnect - 3.
-Ground the cable in accordance with the grounding instructions, see 7.4.1 Power Cables and Grounding.
+- 2. Depending on the configuration of the equipment, connect the input power to the mains input terminals or the input disconnect. - 3.
+Ground the cable in accordance with the grounding instructions, see 7.4.2 Power Cables and Grounding.